electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 ### Upload

-The Application Loader should be used to upload the signed app to iTunes Connect for processing, making sure you have [created a record][create-record] before uploading.
+[Apple Transporter](apple-transporter) should be used to upload the signed app to App Store Connect for processing, making sure you have [created a record][create-record] before uploading.